What is (good) web design?

 - header (with optional headings and logo)

-- footer
+- website footer

 - (optional) sections

-From top left to lower right: hamburger button, top navigation bar, lower navigation bar and the navigation bar to the left.
+From top left to lower right: hamburger button, top navigation bar, lower navigation bar, and the navigation bar to the left.

 Although the navigation bar is still positioned at the top of more than 80% of all websites, flexibility is growing.
 The clean positioning of a hamburger button (three bold horizontal lines) at the top right corner, opening up all other pages in a dropdown menu, is a newer approach in addition to placing the navigation lower to the middle of the pages.